johnnguyencodes/snappy-recipes/README.md

 # Snappy Recipes
 > * Maintained by: `John Nguyen`

-A web application that helps users find and save recipes by identifying an image of a food item using machine learning.
+Machine learning based web app to help users with dietary restrictions find and save recipes via image recognition and classification of various foods.

 ## Feature Overview
 ### The user can interact with the app in two ways